 (August 30, 2013)

-Aug.
-29, 2014 update: Nidal Hasan released through his lawyer to Fox News Channel a handwritten, undated, two-page letter addressed to "Ameer, Mujahid Dr. Abu Bakr al-Baghdadi," also known as Caliph Ibrahim, stating:
+Letter to the new caliph: Nidal Hasan released through his lawyer to Fox News Channel a handwritten, undated, two-page letter addressed to "Ameer, Mujahid Dr. Abu Bakr al-Baghdadi," also known as Caliph Ibrahim, stating:

 I formally and humbly request to be made a citizen of the Islamic State. … It would be an honor for any believer to be an obedient citizen soldier to a people and its leader who don't compromise the religion of All-Mighty Allah to get along with the disbelievers.